arcadiapage/arcadiapage.github.io/_posts/2022-08-20-rethink-your-sensitivity-8-important-life-changes-to-make-after-learning-you-re-an-hsp.md

 If you are an HSS HSP, like I am, you have to approach being sensitive differently from someone who is not.
 For one thing, **under-stimulation** can end up being as much of a problem as **overstimulation.** As a high sensation seeker, I have to watch out for instigating my overstimulation, especially when facing boredom.
 I like action, movement, noise, and stimulation.
 However, I have to be aware of my thresholds.
 Sometimes when I listen to music, I start playing it loud, but as time goes on, I have to lower the volume and lower it some more, and then I reach a point where listening to it is irritating.
 I often jump into things with full intensity, but then have to slow down my pace or "lower the volume."

 If you're an HSS HSP, pay attention to how you deal with quiet and boredom.
 Find ways to deal with under-stimulation without pushing yourself into overstimulation.
 You can take [this test](https://hsperson.com/test/high-sensation-seeking-test/) to see if you are High Sensation Seeking at Elaine Aaron's website.

+(2025 UPDATE: It's been a very long journey, but it's totally possible to go from high sensation seeking to surrender.
+Read more in my post, [From Seeking to Surrender – A Journey of Self-Integration](https://arcadiapage.com/2025-03-24-From-Seeking-to-Surrender-a-Journey-of-Self-Integration/))

 **Take an honest look at your diet.**